hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_instance.html.markdown

 The following arguments are supported:

-* `administrator_login` - (Required) The administrator login name for the new server.
+* `administrator_login` - (Required) The administrator login name for the new SQL Managed Instance.
 Changing this forces a new resource to be created.

 * `administrator_login_password` - (Required) The password associated with the `administrator_login` user.
 Needs to comply with Azure's [Password Policy](https://msdn.microsoft.com/library/ms161959.aspx)